15 Tips for Managing Credit Card Debt

 Stay committed to repaying your debts and knocking out your balances.

-Tip No. 8: Compare debt consolidation loan repayment
+Tip No. 8: Look into debt consolidation loan repayment

-Besides balance transfers, you can use a debt consolidation loan to consolidate debt.
-This is a low interest rate personal loan that you use to pay off your credit cards.
-You zero out all your credit card balances, leaving only the loan to repay.
+Beyond balance transfers, a debt consolidation loan offers another way to simplify your finances and potentially lower your interest rates.
+This involves taking out a low-interest personal loan to pay off your existing credit card balances, or other unsecured debts, leaving only the loan to repay.

 Tip No. 9: Stop charging until you pay back what you owe